Regulation of Medicine

 Please note: if unsecured PHI data was breached during the attack, you may have reporting obligations under HIPAA.
 A forensic IT investigation and consultation with MagMutual can help you make that determination.

 Step 6: Keep everyone in your organization informed while the issue is being resolved.

 Provide consistent, regular updates to all employees.
-Since responding to a ransomware attack is a fluid situation, you’ll need to update clinicians, staff, and patients at different points in the process.
-You should decide who needs to be contacted for updates, when and how often.
+Since responding to a ransomware attack is a fluid situation, you’ll need to update clinicians, staff and patients at different points in the process.
+You should decide who to contact for updates, when and how often.

-Step 7: Determine whether to pay the ransom with consultation.
+Step 7: Consult with appropriate parties and determine whether to pay the ransom.